Dehn quandles of groups and orientable surfaces: Introduction

 Groups are natural sources of quandles.
-In this paper, we consider certain subquandles of conjugation quandles of groups which we refer as Dehn quandles of groups.
-Our primary motivation is the construction of free quandles and Dehn quandles of orientable surfaces.
+Unifying various known constructions of quandles including Coxeter quandles, free quandles and Dehn quandles of orientable surfaces, we introduce Dehn quandles of groups with respect to their subsets.
 Recall that a free quandle on a set is simply a union of conjugacy classes of generators in the free group on that set equipped with the quandle operation of conjugation.
 Let $\mathcal{M}_g$ be the mapping class group of a closed orientable surface $S_g$ and $\mathcal{D}_g$ the set of isotopy classes of simple closed curves in $S_g$.
-It is well-known that $\mathcal{M}_g$ is generated by Dehn twists along finitely many simple closed curves from $\mathcal{D}_g$ \cite[Theorem 4.1]{Farb-Margalit2012}.
+It is well-known that $\mathcal{M}_g$ is generated by Dehn twists along finitely many elements from $\mathcal{D}_g$ \cite[Theorem 4.1]{Farb-Margalit2012}.
 The binary operation $\alpha * \beta= T_\beta(\alpha),$ where $\alpha, \beta \in \mathcal{D}_g$ and $T_\beta$ is the Dehn twist along $\beta$, turns $\mathcal{D}_g$ into a quandle called the Dehn quandle of the surface $S_g$.
 Identifying the isotopy class of a simple closed curve with the corresponding Dehn twist, it turns out that the quandle $\mathcal{D}_g$ is a subquandle of the conjugation quandle $\Conj(\mathcal{M}_g)$ of the mapping class group.
 These quandles originally appeared in the work of Zablow \cite{Zablow1999, Zablow2003}.
 Further, \cite{kamadamatsumoto,Yetter2002, Yetter2003} considered a quandle structure on the set of isotopy classes of simple closed arcs in orientable surfaces with at least two punctures, and called it quandle of cords.
 In the case of a disk with $n+1$ punctures, we will see that this quandle is simply the Dehn quandle of the braid group $B_{n+1}$ with respect to its standard set of generators.
-A presentation for the quandle of cords of the disk and the 2-sphere has been given in \cite{kamadamatsumoto}.
+A presentation for the quandle of cords of the plane and the 2-sphere has been given in \cite{kamadamatsumoto}.
+More generally, in the follow-up \cite{DhanwaniRaundalSingh2022} of this work, we have given two approaches to write explicit presentations for the class of Dehn quandles.